April 6, 2012

 Squaretop from Collins Valley

-I took a side trip to visit a small palm grove on the way back to the truck, which wasn’t out of the way by more than a minute or two, or so I thought.
-The brush got thick a few hundred feet from the oasis, but I found an easy enough path to get to the base of the thick trees.
-Thinking I could continue on to the truck without backtracking any, I pushed through more brush to a smaller section of palms, and then another, before it just got too thick to get through.
-Not to mention some of the stuff was thorny and I was starting to get stuck pretty good, even drawing blood in several places on my arms.
-I decided to turn back the way I came, though I quickly realized it would be near impossible to retrace my steps exactly.
-I thrashed about for another 15 minutes before finally finding a way back through, in near disbelief that my side trip to the palms had become the only really frustrating part of the day.
-Haha.
+I took a detour to visit a palm grove on the way back to the truck, thinking it was out of the way by just a few minutes.
+The brush got thick a few hundred feet from the oasis but I found a clear path to get to the base of the thick palms.
+I attempted to continue on without backtracking, pushing through more brush to a smaller section of palms before it got too thick to continue.
+Some hidden cat claw ripped at my arms and drew blood in a few spots.
+I turned back, attempting to retrace my steps, but thrashed about for another 15 minutes to reach better times.
+Is this real life?

 Elder18